rallepalaveev/a2pico/A2Pico.v2.7/Readme.md

-A2Pico Version 2.7 is a new follow-up of 2.5 with some small changes - changed form factor, added USB power slide switch, added USB power LED.
+A2Pico Version 2.7 is a follow-up of 2.5 with some small changes - changed form factor, added USB power slide switch, added USB power LED.

 The RPI usage is as follows: